paragkatkar/katacoda-scenarios-1/using-mabl-creating-a-test/step03.md

 ![Create Test 1](/reselbob/scenarios/using-mabl-creating-a-test/assets/create-test-01.png)

-**Step 3:** Watch the following video to learn the details for creating the `Cool Cheese Link Test` that will check for broken links on the demonstration website `Cool Cheese` which is declared as part of the custom `mabl` application, `Cool Cheese`.
+**Step 3:** Watch the following video to learn the details for creating the `Cool Cheese Link Test` that will check for broken links on the demonstration website `Cool Cheese` which is declared as part of the custom `mabl` application, `Cool Cheese App`.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/aEYd-tKbulE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>